Why do Freemasons wear aprons?

 There are some interesting facts and information which you should know, especially if you are planning to join Freemasonry.

 - An apron isn’t only the apron in Freemasonry.
 It is an inheritance from the past.
-The members of the lodge wear it with pride as a badge of honor.
+The members of the lodge wear it with pride as a badge of honour.

 - Its decoration can change according to your status in the lodge.
-For instance, the Entered Apprentice use a plain white lamb skin without any ornament.
-Fellowcraft also uses the plain white lambskin but they have two sky-blue rosettes at the bottom.
-Master Masons also use the same color apron however they also have sky blue lining and edging with an additional rosette.
+For instance, the Entered Apprentice uses a plain white lambskin without any ornament.
+The Fellowcraft also uses the plain white lambskin but they have two sky-blue rosettes at the bottom.
+Master Masons also use the same colour apron however they also have sky blue lining and edging with an additional rosette.

 - Grand Officers of the lodge have the opportunity to have a more elaborately designed apron.
 Usually, they buy their own aprons and don’t get them from the lodges.

-- The color white in an apron is a symbol of innocence and sacrifice.
+- The colour white on an apron is a symbol of innocence and sacrifice.